 Developer shall coordinate with the Utility Owner(s) and ensure power service is initiated and maintained for permanent lighting systems.
-Where the Work impacts existing lighting, Developer shall maintain existing lighting as temporary lighting during construction and restore or replace prior to Substantial Completion
+Where the Work impacts existing lighting, Developer shall maintain existing lighting as temporary lighting during construction and restore or replace prior to the commencement of the Operations and Maintenance period.